 Effect of Christian traditions

 From the 1970s there was a dramatic decline in church attendance and affiliation in New Zealand.
-As a result, in the 2013 census 42% of New Zealanders described themselves as having no religion.
-The proportion was even higher in larger cities and among the young.
-This figure is about double that of the US and Britain, and Australia.
+In the 2013 census 42% of New Zealanders described themselves as having no religion.
+The proportion was higher in larger cities and among the young.
+This figure is about double that in the USA, Britain and Australia.
 Fewer than 10% of those who state they have ‘no religion’ are committed atheists, and many do have spiritual interests and concerns.

 My aim is true

-In 2006 the New Zealand Defence Force confronted an issue of religious diversity.
+In the 2000s the New Zealand Defence Force confronted an issue of religious diversity.
 It learned that the US-manufactured sights on weapons used by its troops in Afghanistan were inscribed with Biblical references.
-Defence Minister Wayne Mapp said that when New Zealand soldiers were operating in Muslim countries, the references could be misconstrued.
-The manufacturer was instructed to remove the inscriptions from further orders of the gun sights.
+Defence Minister Wayne Mapp observed that when New Zealand soldiers were operating in Muslim countries, the references could be misconstrued.
+The manufacturer was instructed to remove the inscriptions from further orders of the gunsights.

-Since the 1970s there has been a worldwide intensification of religious identity.
+Since the 1970s there has been a worldwide intensification of religious identity among those who remain believers.
 This has been reflected in New Zealand in the growth of the charismatic movement in the mainstream Christian churches, and in new evangelical and Pentecostal communities.

 Impact of new migrants

-Changes to immigration policy from the 1980s meant that adherents to non-Christian religions doubled in number between 1996 and 2006, and another 20% between 2006 and 2013.
-Immigration changes have also influenced Christianity in New Zealand, with substantial numbers of Korean Presbyterians and Methodists, Taiwanese Presbyterians, Samoan Catholics and Congregationalists, South African conservative Presbyterians and Filipino and Tongan Catholics settling in New Zealand.
+Changes to immigration policy from the 1980s meant that adherents to non-Christian religions doubled in number between 1996 and 2006, and increased by another 20% between 2006 and 2013.
+Immigration changes have also influenced Christianity in New Zealand, with the arrival of substantial numbers of Korean Presbyterians and Methodists, Taiwanese Presbyterians, Samoan Catholics and Congregationalists, South African conservative Presbyterians, and Filipino and Tongan Catholics.

-In the 2010s Christianity remained the largest single religion in New Zealand but there were also sizeable Hindu, Buddhist, Muslim and Sikh communities.
-These so-called communities were made up of various ethnic and language groups with very different migrant experiences.
+In the 2010s Christianity remained the largest single religion in New Zealand but there were also sizeable Hindu, Buddhist, Muslim and Sikh communities, each made up of various ethnic and language groups with very different migrant experiences.
 None was represented by a single organisation.
-There was sometimes considerable dissent and tension between different faith groups, resulting in complex relationships both within and between religious communities.
+There was sometimes tension between different faith groups, resulting in complex relationships both within and between religious communities.